 Way to Introduce the Story:

-Before class write the letters “J” “O” and “Y” with large letters on the board.
+Before class write the letters “J” “O” and “Y” in large letters on the board.
 Explain to the children that these letters are one easy way to remember how to pray.
-We should pray about Jesus (and the good things He has done) first because He is most important.
+We should pray about Jesus (and the good things He has done) first because He is the most important.
 Then we can pray about Others next so that God can help them.
 Lastly, you can pray about Yourself and the needs that you have.
 Sing “J-O-Y”— (sung to the tune of Jingle Bells) “J-O-Y, J-O-Y, This must surely be.
 Jesus first, yourself last, and others in between.”
 “At the end of class I hope that we can all pray together.
 Today we are going to learn about a time when the whole church prayed for Peter.
 Some amazing things happened when the church prayed together.”

 But the Jews that did not believe in Jesus were happy and thought King Herod had done the right thing.
 King Herod wanted to be popular with the Jews so he had the Apostle Peter arrested.
-He planned to have a public trial to accuse Peter and stop him teaching about Jesus.
+He planned to have a public trial to accuse Peter and stop his teaching about King Jesus.